 The high grade matcha are for drinking and the lower grades are used for cooking.
 High grade matcha tends to be bright green.
 Regardless of the grade, remember to use your matcha powder quickly after opening as it’ll oxidize and lose flavor.

-Health Benefits: matcha is an antioxidant powerhouse.
+Matcha is an antioxidant powerhouse.
 Antioxidants are the magical nutrients and enzymes responsible for giving us younger-looking skin, boosting memory and concentration, increasing energy level, burning fat, and preventing a number of life-threatening diseases like cancer.

 If there is no Japanese supermarket, then try tea stores, Asian grocery stores, and gourmet grocery stores; however, make sure you check the color of matcha powder.
 When matcha is good quality, it always has beautiful green color, not yellowish/brownish green.
 And sugar should not be included in the ingredients.